Keyboard shortcuts

 • Default value: false

-This option corresponds to the --no-icons command line option and will not display icons if set to true.
+This option corresponds to --no-icons and hides icons when set to true.

 fuzzy_time